nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ### Secondary metrics
 We use a number of standard MOT metrics including CLEAR MOT [3] and ML/MT as listed on [motchallenge.net](https://motchallenge.net).
-Contrary to the above AMOTA and AMOTP metrics, these metrics use a confidence threshold to determine positive and negative tracks of the respective class.
+Contrary to the above AMOTA and AMOTP metrics, these metrics use a confidence threshold to determine positive and negative tracks.
-The confidence threshold is provided by the user in `submission['meta']['conf_thresh']`.
+The confidence threshold is selected for every class independently by picking the threshold that achieves the highest MOTA.
 The track level scores is determined by averaging the frame level scores.
+Tracks with a score below the confidence threshold are discarded.
 * **MOTA** (multi object tracking accuracy) [3]: This measure combines three error sources: false positives, missed targets and identity switches.
 * **MOTP** (multi object tracking precision) [3]: The misalignment between the annotated and the predicted bounding boxes.
 * **IDF1** (ID F1 score): The ratio of correctly identified detections over the average number of ground-truth and computed detections.